geniot/indexed-tree-map/README.md

 Indeed.
 If we draw vertical lines through centers of each node we can see that lines reveal the sorted order of our tree elements.

-So to get index we need to sum up parent weights to the left side of our node.
+So to get index we need to sum up everything to the left of our node.

+If you are not sure about this check out the elaborate test

 # How to use / install
 There are no versions and there will be no versions.
 I think what's done is enough.